-Onana rants at Maguire in Man Utd defeat
+Onana rants at Maguire during Man Utd defeat

 - Get United news, analysis and podcasts sent direct to your phone

-Antony equalised for United but another defensive error, this time from Aaron Wan-Bissaka, who gifted Dortmund possession close to the penalty area, ended with Youssoufa Moukoko scoring the winner.
+Antony equalised for United but another defensive error - this time from Aaron Wan-Bissaka, who gifted Dortmund possession close to the penalty area - ended with Youssoufa Moukoko scoring the winner.

 It was a sobering evening for 18-year-old Omari Forson.
 Given his fourth pre-season appearance, the Londoner had impressed until he got involved in a head-to-head confrontation with Karim Adeyemi.